ResearchComputing/Documentation/Loading-Modules.md

 ## Overview

-Research Computing uses a [module system](##Using-Modules-on-RC-Systems) for loading software.
+Research Computing uses a module system to load software .
 Most software is not accessible by default and must be loaded into the environment.
 This allows Research Computing to provide multiple versions of the software concurrently and enables users to switch easily between different versions of software.

 ## Video Tutorial